innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 the critical secrets of the Galaxy deployment and system.
 This tool also does everything that a tool wrapper should never do and will likely need to be tweaked depending on the version of Galaxy it is installed to before it will run.

-A tool wrapper command is compiled using the [Cheetah Template Engine](https://pythonhosted.org/Cheetah/users_guide/language.html) and all the engines features are available.
 Be sure to check out Galaxies [documentation](https://docs.galaxyproject.org/en/latest/dev/schema.html) for the tool XML file as your starting place when developing a wrapper.
+It isn't well advertised in the Galaxy documentation, but a tool wrapper command is compiled using the [Cheetah Template Engine](https://pythonhosted.org/Cheetah/users_guide/language.html) and all the engines features are available.

+## Conclusion

+Hopefully by this point you have everything you need to start creating robust, well-formed pipelines.
+There are a million more tiny little features scattered about Galaxy that can be quite useful, and I encourage you to explore.

+If you need help with a tool or specific use case of Galaxy, I recommend you visit the official [help forum](https://help.galaxyproject.org).
+There is also a friendly community of Galaxy users and developers hanging out in the [Galaxy Gitter](https://gitter.im/galaxyproject/Lobby).